Eleanor825/Machine-Learning-Knowledge-Base/papers-cv/tasks/segmentation.md

     * Comments:
         * > More recently, Hariharan et al. (2014a) propose to concatenate the computed inter-mediate feature maps within the DCNNs for pixel classification.
 (DeepLabv1, 2014)
         * > More recent approaches [11,4] proposed a classifier output that takes into account the features from multiple layers.
 (U-Net, 2015)
+        * > Hariharan et al. [27] classified a pixel with hypercolumn representation (i.e., concatenation of features from intermediate layers).
+(Attention to Scale, 2015)
 * [[DeepMask](https://arxiv.org/abs/1506.06204)]
     [[pdf](https://arxiv.org/pdf/1506.06204.pdf)]
     [vanity]